TwitchSolvesCube/TwitchSolvesCubeV2/README.md

 Various cube perspectives
 Back of cube is visible with "hints"
+Multiple Puzzles
+Database functions to store solves and times
-Play Time: Followers 8 Minutes vs Non-Followers 5 Minutes
+TODO: Followers 8 Minutes vs Non-Followers 5 Minutes
-Users get kicked after 2 minutes of not entering a valid move

 ## Chat Commands!

+### Common commands

 - `!join` or `!j`
 - `!leave` or `!l`
 - `!queue` or `!q`

+### Playing commands

+These are commands that can only be used when its a players turn.

 - `scramble` completes a random scramble on the puzzle
 - `scramble <alg>` set a custom scramble
   - Example `scramble R U' L2 U2 B R2 B2 R2 D2 B' F2 L2 U2 F' U' F' L B' U2 L' F2`